bhisaac/5eFP/5eFP-SRD.md

 > 5eFP is somewhat forgiving around character death because dice results can be capricious.
 The point of 5eFP is not to kill off all the PCs as fast as possible.
 Instead, it encourages ongoing gameplay with familiar characters to engender a felt experience over time.
 If your game has no grace period wherein PCs may recover from a deadly blow, then allow an inspired medicine (see Inspiration) to bring them back, but at the edge of death (one more hit will take them out again).

-### Stabilized
+### Stabilize

-Whenever you receive healing or the game says you stabilize, discard the dying condition and remove all death-save failures and successes from your character sheet.
+Whenever you receive healing or the game says you stabilize while dying, discard the dying condition and remove all death-save failures and successes from your character sheet.
 You remain unconscious until the end of the encounter.
-If you are stabilized as a result of receiving healing, you wake up immediately.
+If you are stabilized due to receiving healing, you wake up immediately and may take action on your next turn.

 ### Inspiration